esketit-git/aSSL/README.md

 **PHP Version** requires php-gmp so apt get install php5-gmp and then you may need to enable PHP FPM in Apache2 by *a2enmod proxy_fcgi setenvif* and *a2enconf php-fpm* and reload apache as per the instructions provided by the instaation of php-gmp

-https://github.com/pear/Crypt_RSA - implementation of RSA in php version
+https://github.com/pear/Crypt_RSA - implementation of RSA in php version,  https://pear.php.net/package/Crypt_RSA - message reads This package is not maintained anymore and has been superseded.
+Package has moved to channel phpseclib.sourceforge.net, package Crypt_RSA.

 **How aSSL works**